Skip to Main Content

 To find items about political geography or geopolitics, you can physically browse the shelves in the call number range JC 319 through JC 323 on Berry Level 4 .
 Other books will be found in the D's, E's, and F's.

-When you search the online catalog, use the subject headings "political geography" or "geopolitics."
-Either subject heading will get you started.
-Don't forget about the related subject headings.
+When you search the online catalog, you can use the subject headings "political geography" or "geopolitics."
+Either subject heading will get you started in your research.

 Introductory reading(s)